chef/automate/components/docs-chef-io/content/automate/ha.md

 - Provisioning Infrastructure: Manually provision the infrastructure
 - Deployment of services on the provisioned infrastructure (follow the [On-premise Deployment steps](/automate/ha_onprim_deployment_procedure/)).
   - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, and *Chef Infra Server* will be done in this step.
-- Only File System Backup and Restore is supported.
+- Only File System Backup and Restore are supported.

 ### Cloud Deployment using Google Cloud Platform (GCP)